mrparkers/terraform-provider-keycloak/docs/resources/user_roles.md

 - `realm_id` - (Required) The realm this user exists in.
 - `user_id` - (Required) The ID of the user this resource should manage roles for.
 - `role_ids` - (Required) A list of role IDs to map to the user
+- `exhaustive` - (Optional) Indicates if the list of roles is exhaustive.
+In this case, roles that are manually added to the user will be removed.
+Defaults to `true`.

 ## Import